-The OASIS will award up to two annual scholarships.
-Scholarship applications will be vetted by a special Scholarship Committee which will include Dr. Louie Crew Clay and winners will be announced at our anniversary in June.
+The OASIS will award up to two annual scholarships of $2,500.
+Scholarship applications will be vetted by a Scholarship Committee and winners will be announced at our anniversary event in June.

-- Attach a résumé no longer than one sheet.
-On a third sheet, provide a name, postal address, phone number and any electronic address for two references who know you and your scholarship.
+- Attach a résumé no longer than one sheet, and on a third sheet, provide a name, postal and/or email address, and phone number for two references who know you and your scholarship.